AleksandrHovhannisyan/aleksandrhovhannisyan.com/tag/design-patterns.md

 ---
-layout: tagPage
-title: Blog
+title: "Tag: design-patterns"
-description: View all of my blog posts tagged with "design-patterns"
+description: View all of my blog posts tagged with 'design-patterns.'
 tag: design-patterns
-customJS: ["blogImage"]
-noindex: true
 ---